-Since his appointment to Wesley Mission in 2006 he has built a strong reputation as a public advocate on such issues as homelessness, household debt and financial stress and the care of the mentally ill and vulnerable.
+Since his appointment to Wesley Mission in 2006 Keith Garner has built a strong reputation as a public advocate on such issues as homelessness, household debt and financial stress, in addition to the care of the mentally ill and vulnerable.
 He is a strong media contributor whose informed comments on social issues are sought regularly.

-Best known as an inspiring and gifted preacher, he has preached throughout the world—in Africa, Iceland, across Europe, the United States of America, the Far East, Burma and India.
-He has a vision for the Christian church agencies and mission and is a hands-on worker who uses organisational skills alongside an ability to delegate.
-His interests include travel, community involvement and sport.
+Best known as an inspiring and gifted preacher, Keith has preached throughout the world.
+He has a vision for Christian church agencies and mission using leadership and organisational skills alongside an ability to delegate.

-He completed his Master of Theology at Oxford University in 1995 and was given an Honorary Doctorate by the Evangelical Bible Institute in Yangon for his work throughout the world in supporting poorer communities.
-He is a former Chaplain to the Bolton Wanderers Football Club.
+Keith’s formation training was at Wesley College Bristol and he later completed his Master of Theology through the University of Oxford.
+He was awarded an Honorary Doctorate by the Evangelical Bible Seminary in Yangon for work throughout the world in supporting poorer communities.

 Keith is married to Carol and they became Australian citizens in 2008.